-My work resides in an in-between, ambiguous, indeterminate space.
-Ambiguity interests me for how it presents a slippery, indefinable quality.
-Inhabiting the in-between, ambiguity is both/and; it is also neither.
+Ambiguity presents a slippery, indefinable quality.
+Inhabiting the in-between, ambiguity is both/and; either/or; it is also neither.
 The indeterminate often results in more questions than answers.
 It eludes parameters, like the depths of the ocean or the vastness of the cosmos.
-These spaces are sublimely vast, yet we know more concrete information about them than we do the condition of our own ontology.
+While these spaces are sublimely vast, we know more concrete information about them than we do the condition of our own ontology.